 Wood doors will have no warranty at all because all wood products are susceptible to the weather and cannot be controlled.

-Wells and skeptics’ must be handled directly with the installer, which contact information can be obtained from Wolverton Homes.
+Well, Pumps and Septic Systems must be handled directly with the installer, which contact information can be obtained from Wolverton Homes.